Benjamin Franklin

 One of the best ways to maintain your health during a long-haul flight is to stay active.
 Sitting in one position for hours can reduce blood circulation and contribute to fatigue.
 Dr. Greenspan recommends taking short walks every couple of hours to stretch your legs and improve circulation.
 This will help prevent blood clots, alleviate fatigue, and reduce the risk of infection.

 If walking is not feasible, perform in-seat exercises like ankle rotations, leg lifts, and shoulder rolls.
-Keeping your body moving will help your immune system function better and reduce your risk of becoming ill.
+Keeping your body moving will help your immune system function more effectively and reduce your risk of illness.

 9. Stay Hydrated, Especially in Dry Environments